PaycheckCalculatorOnline logo

 Social Security Wage Cap at $100,000

-If your W-2 income is $100,000 and you earn $50,000 in freelance income, your total earned income is $150,000.
-You pay Social Security on the first $176,100 of combined wages.
-As a W-2 employee, your employer has already withheld 6.2% of your $100,000 salary ($6,200).
-The freelance self-employment tax covers the remaining $50,000 × 12.4% = $6,200 in Social Security (both employee and employer sides).
+If your W-2 income is $100,000 and you earn an additional $50,000 in freelance or 1099 income, your total earned income is $150,000 — still below the $176,100 cap.
+Your employer withheld $6,200 in Social Security on your W-2 wages.
+The self-employment tax on your freelance income covers the remaining $50,000 × 12.4% = $6,200 in Social Security (paying both the employee and employer sides).

 Tax Optimization for $100,000 Earners